daniel-chris-lucas/learning/JavaScript/ReactJS/learn-understand-react/07-flux-downwards-data-flow/README.md

 5. Remove promise from topic list component and trigger changes from store (Pub/sub)
 6. Add actions to interact with stores
 7. Improve topic list and add link to topic view
+8. Add wildcard parameters in the router for showing topics

 ## Additional info